 Nothing says, “I have good taste, but I also like to party” like a proper cheeseboard.
-Sure, we’ve all picked up whatever-looks-good last minute from the Whole Foods or Trader Joe’s cheese section (no judgment – the love for TJ’s Honey Jalepeño Chevre is real), but if you’re ready for a deeper, cheesier cut, venture past your grocery store this year before plating your holiday party cheese and charcuterie.
+Sure, we’ve all picked up whatever looks good last minute from the Whole Foods or Trader Joe’s cheese section (no judgment – the love for TJ’s Honey Jalapeño Chevre is real), but if you’re ready for a deeper, cheesier cut, venture through or past your grocery store before plating your party cheese and charcuterie.

 Arcadia Premium Beer, Wine & More

 Sure, they offer a delivery service, but that doesn’t mean it’s not worth a trip inside.
-Owners Lara Mulchay and Joel LaTondress put a lot of love into their small, but interesting cheese collection.
-You can also take home one of their “Cheesemonger’s Choice” boxes (prices range from $40 to $115) that can include other goodies like crackers, meats, and wine.
+The owners of Arcadia Premium Beer, Wine & More put a lot of love into their small, but interesting, cheese collection.
+You can choose from a rotating selection of American cheese and charcuterie, as well as cocktail mixers, hot sauces, chocolates, and beer and wine galore.

 Duck and Decanter